Redoudou/Leaseatblock/README.md

 # Lease On The Block
-### Lease On The Block We want to build a unique system for every old and new rent regulated housing NYC.
-Lease on the block will store, secure and trace lease paving the way to harmonize processes across government agencies.
+### Lease On The Block Wis a decentralized private ledger using blockchain technology to safely record and track rent regulated apartments in New York City.

 [The Gitcoin Virtual Hackathon Decentralized Impact Incubator](https://gitcoin.co/hackathon/onboard/decentralized-impact-incubator/) is an on-line hackathon sponsored by [Blockchain for Social Impact](https://blockchainforsocialimpact.com/).
 From February 18th till March 31st team will develop a product to resolve the United Nation Sustainable Development Goals number 11 :